eludris/docs/src/detailed/authentication_and_encryption.md

 ## End-To-End-Encryption

-End-To-End-Encryption (we'll be calling it E2EE for now on) will be available to private communities, private GDMs (group direct messages) and direct messages (DMs) between friends.
+End-To-End-Encryption (or E2EE for short) will be available to private communities, private GDMs (group direct messages) and direct messages (DMs) between friends.

 ### E2EE Implementation